icyrizard/icyrizard.github.io/_posts/2020-04-29-presigned-urls.markdown

 #### The Authorization Header Problem
 The `Authorization Header` is not usable now.
 You cannot use the Authorization Header to authenticate the user on your platform
 AND send a redirect to AWS.
-Strangely enough, the Authorization Header is not stripped after a redirect.
+Strangely enough, the Authorization Header is not stripped after a redirect, see [[1]](#references).
 That's something I never realized.
-To prevent this, a Cookie Authorization must be used and sent by the Client when requesting access to an S3 Object.
-Cookies are automatically stripped or included based on the domain that is receiving them.
-This simply does not hold for the Authorization Header.
-Weird huh?
-The Authorization Header is the modern version of the Cookie Header, yet it is less secure considering this.
+And who would until they find out the hard way right?

+Anyway, to prevent this, we go back to our old school Cookie Authorization.
+So instead of the Authorization Header that contains the acces key, they must use send a Cookie to Authorize themselves on our server to get access to S3 Object.
+A well known fact about Cookies is that they are automatically stripped if the domain changes.

 The following Error is given when trying to send the Authorization Header (unknowingly...).